 Not everyone needs a huge amount of suspension when they hit the trails.
 If you don’t, the Pivot LES 27.5 will suit your needs and let you rip any trails you come across.
 The carbon frame and 27.5-inch wheels are perfectly suited to cross-country riding—Pivot has taken extra time to make their carbon lighter and stronger than ever, turning the LES into a rocket of an XC machine.
 Easily one of the to cross country mountain bikes of 2019.

 The X01 groupset gives you smooth shifting and durability, FSA and DT Swiss components add to the package, and 100mm of travel on the front gives you the cushion you need to take some hits on the cross-country trails.
 Hardtails are a lot simpler than full-suspension bikes, but that doesn’t mean they have to be any less impressive.
 Fortunately, they are quite a bit less expensive, with the LES running at $5,000.
+Although the price is right for one of the best hardtail MTB Bikes of 2020.
 [Purchase: 4,250]

 27.5+ is here to stay.
 It offers huge amounts of traction while still giving you the nimble feel of smaller wheels.
 Plus-sized tires are often found on trail bikes, where they get to show off their traction chops, but the Pony Rustler is a more XC-oriented bike.
 With 140mm of travel, a carbon front triangle and seatstays to keep things light, and the venerable Rock Shox Pike fork, it’ll see you setting new personal bests on all of your local trails.

 Salsa wasn’t content to limit the Rustler to a single wheel size, though: you can replace the included 27.5 hoops with 29ers.
 Which means you’re basically getting two bikes in one: a versatile bike ready for anything, and a cross-country scorcher.
 All you need to do is change out the wheels.
-When you think about it that way, the $4,500 price tag is actually pretty reasonable.
-[Purchase: $2,799] Another one of our picks for the best cross country mountain bikes.
+When you think about it that way, the price tag is actually pretty reasonable.
+Another one of our picks for the best cross country mountain bikes.
+[Purchase: $4,099]

 135mm of travel puts the Switchblade on the XC side of full-suspension bikes, but it has chops for rougher riding, too.
 It’s capable enough for technical trail riding, but quick and nimble enough for cross-country speed fests.
 And the fact that it comes ready for either 29″ or 27.5+” means you can take full advantage of both.
 Both versions come with Reynolds carbon enduro wheels, light and strong enough for absolutely anything.
 Despite being very capable for climbing, the geometry of the Switchblade favors gnarly descents.
 It’s pretty much a perfect do-everything bike.